Cheryl Regehr Early Career Teaching Award

 Eligibility

-Faculty members who have completed two years of teaching at the University of Toronto in their current continuing-stream appointment are eligible to be nominated for the Cheryl Regehr Early Career Teaching Award.
+Faculty members who have typically completed three years of teaching at the University of Toronto in their current continuing-stream appointment are eligible to be nominated for the Cheryl Regehr Early Career Teaching Award.
 This includes tenure-stream Assistant Professors, teaching-stream Assistant Professors, and full-time clinical faculty within the first six years of their continuing-status appointment.

-Selection
+Selection Committee

 The Cheryl Regehr Early Career Teaching Award winners are determined by a process of nomination and selection by a committee.
 The Selection Committee will comprise tenure- and teaching-stream faculty members from different ranks and will include: